ShingekiNoChikungunya/write-ups/TJCTF-2020/Tinder/README.md

 Oops!
 Looks like someone miscalculated something.

 Now we now our entry point!
-We have to overflow the bios description and in some way overwrite _my_checked_number_.
+We have to overflow the bio description and in some way overwrite _my_checked_number_.

 Let's take a look at what we have to write in it.